KWR-Water/hgc/docs/source/api/hgc.io.rst

 ----------------------
 Step 4: hgc.io.to_hgc()
 ----------------------
-Finally, we need to pivot the stacked data to the wide dataframe used by HGC.
+Finally, we need to pivot the stacked data to the wide format used by HGC.
 The default is to use 'LocationID', 'Datetime' and 'SampleID' as index.
 """